joseph-robles-jr/fortran-hello-world/README.md

 Steps to build and/or run the software:

 1. Compilin requires the gfortran compiler (Often Part of GCC)
-2. gfortran helloWorld.f90 -o helloWorld
+2. '''gfortran helloWorld.f90 -o helloWorld'''
-3. .\helloWorld.exe (Or ./helloWorld.out on Unix systems)
+3. '''.\helloWorld.exe''' (Or ./helloWorld.out on Unix systems)

 Instructions for using the software:

+1. Run '''.\helloWorld.exe'''  for windows
-1. simple run ./helloWorld.exe in the program direcotry 2."Hello, World!" should be printed to the console.
+2."Hello, World!" should be printed to the console.

 ## Development Environment